Date A Boy Who Travels

 Date the boy who talks of distant places and whose hands have explored the stone relics of ancient civilizations and whose mind has imagined those hands carving, chiseling, painting the wonders of the world.
 And when he talks, it’s as if he’s reliving it with you.
 You can almost hear his heart racing.
 You can almost feel the adrenaline ramped up by the moment.
 You feel it passing through his synapsis, a feast to his eyes entering through those tiny oracles of experience that we call pupils, digesting rapidly through his veins, manifesting into his nervous system, transforming and altering his worldview like a reverse trauma and finally passing but forever changing the colors of his sight.
 (Unless he’s Karl Pilkington.)
 You will want this too.

 Date a boy who’s lived out of a backpack because he lives happily with less.
-A boy who’s travelled has seen poverty and dined with those who live in small shanties with no running water, and yet welcome strangers with greater hospitality than the rich.
+A boy who’s travelled has seen poverty and has dined with those who live with less and yet welcome strangers with greater hospitality than the rich.
 And because he’s seen this, he’s seen how a life without luxury can mean a life fueled by relationships and family rather than a life that fuels fancy cars and ego.
 He’s experienced different ways of being, respects alternative religions and he looks at the world with the eyes of a five-year-old, curious and hungry.
 Your dad will be happy too because he’s good with money and knows how to budget.

 Don’t hold onto this boy.
-Let this boy go and go with him.
+Let this boy go or go with him.
 If you haven’t travelled, he will open your eyes to a world beyond the news and popular perception.
-He will open your dreams to possibility and reality.
+He will open your mind to possibility.
 He will calm your nerves when you’re about to miss a flight or when your rental blows a flat, because he knows the journey is the adventure.
 He will make light of the unsavory noises you make when you – and you will – get food poisoning.
 He will make you laugh through the discomfort all while dabbing your forehead with a cold cloth and nursing you with bottled water.
 He will make you feel like you’re home.

 When you see something beautiful he will hold your hand in silence, in awe the history of where his feet stand and the fact that you’re with him.

 He’ll propose when you’ve breached your comfort-zone, whether it be a fear like skydiving or swimming with sharks or sitting next to the smelly person on an overcrowded bus.
-It won’t be with a diamond ring but with a token from a native culture or inspired by nature, like the penguin and the pebble.
+It won’t be with a diamond ring but with a token borrowed from another culture or inspired by nature, like the penguin and the pebble.

-You will get married somewhere unassumed, surrounded by a select few in a moment constructed to celebrate venturing into the unknown together again.
+You will get married somewhere unassumed, surrounded by a select few in a moment celebrating an adventure into the unknown together again.
 Marry the boy who’s travelled and together you will make the whole world your home.
-Your honeymoon will not be forgotten to a buffet dinner and all-you-can-drink beach bars, but will be remembered in the triumphant photographs at the top of Kilimanjaro and memorialized in the rewarding ache of muscles at the end of a long days hike.
+Your honeymoon will not be forgotten to a buffet dinner, but will be remembered in the triumphant photographs at the top of Kilimanjaro and memorialized in the rewarding ache of muscles at the end of a long days hike.

 Marry a boy who travels and he’ll teach your children the beauty of a single stone, the history of the Incas and he will instil in them the bravery of possibility.
 He will explain to them that masking opportunity there is fear.
 He will teach them to concur it.